Shia LaBeouf accused of acting "aggressive" toward officer before arrest

 They added that when the officer tried to apprehend LaBeouf, he ran into a hotel and was arrested in the lobby, where he continued to behave in a disorderly manner.

-LaBeouf was in Savannah filming his latest movie, "The Peanut Butter Falcon," which also stars Dakota Johnson and Bruce Dern.
+LaBeouf has been in Savannah filming his latest movie, "The Peanut Butter Falcon," which co-stars Dakota Johnson and Bruce Dern.

 This latest run-in with law enforcement follows a dispute in January with another man at the actor's outdoor New York City art installation — set up ahead of Donald Trump's presidential inauguration.